DohKang/Python-projects/Claw_machine/README.md

+# Techonologies Used
+### Python

+# Description/Goal

-claw game This game is inspired by a claw machine that I used to play to get some toys at the shopping mall.
+- claw game is inspired by a claw machine that I used to play at the shopping mall
-The game is simple and fun.
-Press space key to stop and the claw will stretch out to a beautiful doll.
+- All you need to do is playing through command prompt or terminal.

+ # Objective
+- Understand basic code flow to execute a game.
+- Utilize pygame library to create a game
+- Use img file to visualize game
+- Develop a logic for game play.
+- Debug a program.

+# Setup/Installation Requirements
+- Git clone repository link
+- run python to enjoy the game

+# How to win
-The object of this game is to get more score than a goal score within limited time.
+- The object of this game is to get more score than a set score.
-Each doll’s value differs by character.
+- Each doll’s value is different.
+- Click right mouse button to grap a doll